status-im/nim-chronicles/README.md

 A common practice enforced in other logging libraries is to associate the logging records with the name of the component that produced them or with a particular run-time property such as `RequestID`.
-Chronicles provides two general-purpose facilities for assigning such properties in an automated way:
+Chronicles provides several general-purpose facilities for assigning such properties in an automated way:

 ### `logScope`